dosbox-staging/dosbox-staging/website/docs/downloads/linux.md

 ## Hardware requirements

-From the x86 family of processors, all x86-64 processors are supported.
+From the x86 family of processors, a processor with SSSE3 (Supplemental Streaming SIMD Extensions 3) is required.

 ## Development snapshot builds